AllenWang314/cryptogram-solver/README.md

 ## Results

 - The performance without breakpoints turned out to be in the 90% range
-- The preformance with breakpoints was in the low 80%
+- The preformance with breakpoints was in the low 80% range
+- Project was overall highly enjoyable :)